-If found defective, we will either replace or repair at our option products within two years of factory shipment.
+If found defective, we will either replace or repair at our option products within two years of proof of purchase.
 Warranty does not cover items that have been altered, abused (including failure to use the correct type of vacuum pump oil) or returned solely in need of field service maintenance.
 Returns must be pre-paid.